cisagov/get.gov/pages/help/help_domain-management.md

 ---
-title: Manage your .gov domain
+title: Domain management
 permalink: /help/domain-management/
 layout: layouts/info-page
-excerpt: Manage DNS information, domain contacts, and more
+excerpt: Help with managing DNS information, domain contacts, and more
 tags: help
 eleventyNavigation:
   key: help
   order: 3
-  title: Manage your .gov domain
+  title: Domain management
 ---

-Manage DNS information, domain contacts, and more.
-Please keep information about your .gov domain, your organization, and your contacts updated.
+It's important to keep information about your .gov domain, your organization, and your contacts updated.

 If you don’t already have a Login.gov account, you’ll need to create one to change any information about your .gov domain.
 [Create a Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}.